 - 7. Where a matter arises at a meeting which directly relates to your financial interest or well-being (and is not a Disclosable Pecuniary Interest set out in Table 1) or a financial interest or well-being of a relative or close associate, you must disclose the interest.
 You may speak on the matter only if members of the public are also allowed to speak at the meeting.
-Otherwise you must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.
+Otherwise, you must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.
 If it is a 'sensitive interest', you do not have to disclose the nature of the interest. - 8.
-Where a matter arises at a meeting which affects - a. your own financial interest or well-being; - b. a financial interest or well-being of a relative or close associate; or - c. a financial interest or wellbeing of a body included under Other Registrable Interests as set out in Table 2 you must disclose the interest.
-In order to determine whether you can remain in the meeting after disclosing your interest the following test should be applied
+Where a matter arises at a meeting which affects - a. your own financial interest or well-being; - b. a financial interest or well-being of a relative, close associate; or - c. a body included in those you need to disclose under Other Registrable Interests as set out in Table 2 you must disclose the interest.
+In order to determine whether you can remain in the meeting after disclosing your interest the following test should be applied you may speak on the matter only if members of the public are also allowed to speak at the meeting.
+Otherwise, you must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.

-- 9. Where a matter (referred to in paragraph 8 above) affects the financial interest or well-being: - a. to a greater extent than it affects the financial interests of the majority of inhabitants of the ward affected by the decision and; - b. a reasonable member of the public knowing all the facts would believe that it would affect your view of the wider public interest
+- 9. Where a matter affects your financial interest or well-being: - a. to a greater extent than it affects the financial interests of the majority of inhabitants of the ward affected by the decision and; - b. a reasonable member of the public knowing all the facts would believe that it would affect your view of the wider public interest